psnewer/nautilus_trader/docs/developer_guide/adapters.md

 - **Quota tagging** – (optional but recommended) validate that order/cancel/amend operations are tagged with the appropriate quota label so rate limiting can be enforced independently of subscription traffic.

+**CI robustness:**

+- Never use bare `tokio::time::sleep()` with arbitrary durations—tests become flaky under CI load and slower than necessary.
+- Use the `wait_until_async` test helper to poll for conditions with timeout.
+This makes tests both faster (returns immediately when condition is met) and more robust (explicit timeout instead of hoping a sleep duration is long enough).
-- Prefer event-driven assertions with shared state (for example, collect `subscription_events`, track pending/confirmed topics, wait for `connection_count` transitions) instead of arbitrary `sleep` calls.
+- Prefer event-driven assertions with shared state (for example, collect `subscription_events`, track pending/confirmed topics, wait for `connection_count` transitions).
 - Use adapter-specific helpers to gate on explicit signals such as "auth confirmed" or "reconnection finished" so suites remain deterministic under load.

 ### Python testing